agentml/ahn-ml-lab.github.io/index.md

 ### **News**
+- Our paper "Generative Neurosymbolic Machines" is accepted in NeurIPS 2020 as a spotlight!
 - Invited Speaker for [NeurIPS 2020 Workshop on Object Representations for Learning and Reasoning](https://orlrworkshop.github.io/index.html)
 - Senior Program Committee, AAAI 2021
 - Co-organizing **ICML 2020 Workshop on Object-Oriented Learning** ([https://oolworkshop.github.io/](https://oolworkshop.github.io/))